campg2j003/JAWS-Script-for-Audacity/readme.md

 2. The position fields sometimes are not shortened.
 This happens because the JAWS `GetWindowText` function returns just the numbers with no h, m, :, etc.  We do not know what causes this.
 I have been able to correct this by shutting down and restarting Audacity.
 This was observed with JAWS 10, 15, 16, and 17.
 I have observed that this problem sometimes goes away on its own.

-3. A side effect of `ENTER` pausing during record and play is that you can't use `ENTER` to select/unselect tracks while playing or recording.
-This also affects  entering a label while playing or recording.
-In this case the `ENTER` key adds "p" in a label instead of terminating it.
-Use `Control+ENTER` to send `ENTER` in this case.
+3. If the "ENTER Pauses during play/record" feature is on (which is the default), `ENTER` will not select or unselect the current track.
+Use `Control+ENTER` instead of `ENTER` in this case.

 4. If you redefine the `numpad ENTER` key and set JAWS to treat extended keys separately, both `ENTER` keys will be mapped to the typing keys `ENTER`.
 If you don't like this feature you can deactivate it by adding a semicolon on the lines for `ENTER`, `NumPadEnter`, and `Control+ENTER` in `audacity.jkm` and removing semicolons on the lines containing `/*` and `*/` before and after scripts `Enter` and `CtrlEnter` in `audacity.jss`.
 If you modify `audacity.jss`, please change the date in the version constant so we'll know it is a modified version if you communicate with us about it.